 It currently collects metrics related to cpu, memory and block IO usage as well as metadata such as owning user (mostly for systemd based containers), uptime and attempts to guess the container managing technology behind.

-- collect cpu, pids, memory and blkio metrics
+- collects cpu, pids, memory and blkio metrics

-- collect metadata like task count, owning user, container technology
+- collects metadata like task count, owning user, container technology

 - sort by any column